NillsF/microhack-aks-devops-github-actions/3. Build container and push to ACR/README.md

 ```
 This will get the IP address 5 times per second and show you the current live version.
 As you're running this, you might notice that during the update you get a mix of v1 and v2 (or whatever version you're running).
 This is because by default kubernetes does a rolling update.
 In the next demo, you'll deploy a very basic version of a blue-green deployment in Kubernetes.

-### nice to have
-local tool to get website version???
-Shell script???